 The calming, comfortable design continues into the clinic and specialist patient rooms, with curving timber walls and sculptural arches, along with soft furnishings.
 In another change to convention, clinic rooms are configured to be the patients’ domain; furniture is arranged to encourage relaxed conversation between patient and doctor, and medical staff are mobile, meaning no cluttered desks or pressure for patients to leave.

 Shortland Health provides all the technical requirements of a clinical environment, includes GP, physiotherapy and specialist consultation services, and is Cornerstone accredited.
 Adjacent to the lounge, the onsite pharmacy conveniently fills subscriptions.
 Other facilities include lab tests, medical utilities, staff lounge and write-up space, and amenity for staff to look after their own wellbeing through a busy day.

-From a design perspective the project was centrally focused on Klein Architects ‘wellness in design’ philosophy, seeking to create environments for people to thrive, not just survive.
+The project was a central focus of Klein Architects' ‘wellness in design’ philosophy, which seeks to create environments for people to thrive, not just survive.
 By actively addressing the impact of the built environment on an individual’s health, both mental and physical, we look to transform health spaces into healthy spaces.
 This is a small distinction to make, but we believe recognising the difference is vital in improving the health outcomes in all our projects.